 Often used by coffee lovers, “full-bodied” is understood as intense, powerful, and marked by a beautiful bitterness.

 But nay, lightness is not always unbearable!
+Quite the contrary!

-Thus, some of the greatest coffees can appear very light in the mouth and yet be wildly complex in aroma and taste.
+Some of the greatest coffees can appear very light in the mouth and yet be wildly complex in aroma and taste.

 The famous sock juice, like the color of coffee, which is often expected to be black, is never a gradient of its quality or expressiveness.